mvmd-org/mvmd-site/docs/namespaces/trust-provenance.md

 ### C2PA

 [C2PA](https://c2pa.org/) (Coalition for Content Provenance and Authenticity) is a standard for content authentication and provenance tracking.
+It provides a framework for verifying the origin and edit history of digital content.

 #### Namespace Declaration